 Jack Ricchiuto

-Jack is a writer who teaches people in communities and organizations the power of questions.
+Jack is a 38-time author, writer, and planning expert teaching people in communities and organizations the power of their new questions.

-This work is inspired by neuroscience, social network science, neurolinguistics, ontological transformation, storytelling, Noetic medicine, Open Space Technology, and Flawless Planning.
+This work is inspired by neuroscience, social network science, neurolinguistics, ontological transformation, storytelling, Noetic medicine, Open Space Technology, and the Pathway Conversations™ framework.

 Jack has taught leadership, question-based planning, design thinking, storytelling, and entrepreneurship in undergraduate, graduate, and post-doc programs, including Harvard, Vanderbilt, UC Berkeley, Kent State, and John Carroll Universities.